Pacific Repertory Theatre

 The Pacific Repertory Theatre, originally known as the GroveMont Theatre, is a non-profit year-round theatre company based in Carmel-by-the-Sea, California, United States.
 The company presents an annual season of ten to twelve productions, both stage plays and musicals.

-Pacific Repertory Theatre was founded in 1982 by Carmel-by-the-Sea resident Stephen Moorer, who served as its artistic director from 1983 to 2008 and has been its executive director since 2009.
-Kenneth Kelleher has been artistic director since 2008.
+Pacific Repertory Theatre was founded in 1982 by Carmel-by-the-Sea resident Stephen Moorer, who has served as its artistic director since 1983 (except for two years) and has also been its executive director since 2008.
+Kenneth Kelleher was artistic director from 2008 to 2010 and has been resident director since then.
 The company's main venues are Carmel's Golden Bough Playhouse and the outdoor Forest Theater.
 In 1990, the company reactivated the annual Carmel Shakespeare Festival.
 The company gained attention for its series of Shakespeare plays titled Royal Blood: The Rise and Fall of Kings produced over the course of four summers beginning in 2001.
 This series included the first productions of Edward III and Thomas of Woodstock in the US.